Diocese of Davenport: Coat of arms

 The coat of arms for the Diocese of Davenport was designed after the arms used by members of a Davenport family in England.
-The See city of the diocese is named for Colonel George Davenport, a native of Lincolnshire.
+The see city of the diocese is named for Colonel George Davenport, a native of Lincolnshire.
 The family's arms are described as, "Argent (white or silver), a chevron sable (black) between three cross crosslets fitchée of the second."
 The diocesan shield maintains the same color scheme.
 The black chevron is replaced with a black crenellated tower that alludes to Colonel Davenport's connection with the military and Fort Armstrong, which was located on an island in the Mississippi River across from the city of Davenport.
 It also recalls that the city was the state's first military headquarters during the American Civil War.

 Another change from the family arms is the ends of the crosslets are rounded, or bottony.
 They reflect the shamrock of Saint Patrick that alludes to the Holy Trinity.
-The crosses on the arms of the Archdiocese of Dubuque, from which the Davenport diocese was founded, also have rounded ends.
+The crosses on the arms of the Archdiocese of Dubuque have rounded ends also.